jamesxsc/c_compiler/management.md

   - TypeSpecifier was changed prior to implementing structs and enums.
 Instead of an enumerated type, a class was used to support holding underlying types of pointers and aggregates.
 The class was implemented such that missing switch case warnings still worked.
 - GetType on expressions is designed to always return the type of the actual operation (return) being performed to easily know whether to use a floating-point register and switch on the type.
   - TODO we return int from logical, is that ok for storing result in a char? if thats allowed anyway
+- Constexpr evaluation.
+I didn't want to do it but enums would be super ugly without it.

 # Milestones (Draft)